alexbudarov/cuba-async-audio-sample/README.md

 # cuba-async-audio-sample

-Demonstrates how you can download a file with Spring MVC @Async annotation and embed it into web page.
+Demonstrates how you can download an audio file with Spring MVC StreamingResponseBody and embed it into web page.

 See:
 - AudioController.java